golang/vscode-go/docs/commands.md

 # Settings and Commands

-To view a complete list of the commands settings for this extension:
+To view a complete list of the commands and settings for this extension:

 1. Navigate to the Extensions view (Ctrl+Shift+X).
 2. Find the Go extension, click on it to open the Extension Editor.